 or- use the Contribute An Item tab (above).

-We’ll preserve your submissions here, through our library social media, and will preserve them for future archival reference.
 Archives provide future generations a richer view of history, first-person documentation of our times and lives.
 This is an opportunity to document our own histories for future historians and social scientists trying to make sense of it a hundred years from now!

 *Very Special Thanks to the Maine State Library, for hosting and funding this Omeka page